lorenzhohmann/terraform-openstack-rke2/examples/hs-fulda/README.md

 terraform destroy
 ```

-Manually delete volumes created by the WordPress Helm Chart in OpenStack to avoid quota issues.
+Make sure that you delete the volumes, load balancers, floating IPs, ports in the network, the subnet in the network, the network and the security groups created by the WordPress Helm Chart in OpenStack if the deprovisioning of the Kubernetes cluster is stuck.

 ### Troubleshooting Tips

 #### Describe Resources

 Get detailed information about nodes, pods, services, or deployments:

 ```sh